South Carolina Home Foreclosure Laws

 "Reinstating" is when you catch up on the defaulted loan's missed payments, plus fees and costs, to stop a foreclosure.

-South Carolina law doesn't provide a borrower with a right to reinstate the loan before the sale.
+South Carolina law doesn't give a borrower the right to reinstate the loan before the sale.
 But your mortgage contract might give you a specific amount of time to complete a reinstatement.
-Check your loan documents to find out if you get the right to reinstate and if so, the deadline to do so.
+Check your loan documents to determine if you get the right to reinstate and if so, the deadline.

 Redemption Rights in South Carolina